microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 ### Schema extensions

 [Microsoft Graph schema extensions](/graph/api/resources/schemaextension) are conceptually similar to directory extensions.
 First, you define your schema extension.
-Then, use it to extend supported resource instances with strongly-typed custom properties.
+Then, use it to extend supported resource instances with strongly typed custom properties.
 In addition, you can control the [status](/graph/api/resources/schemaextension#schema-extensions-lifecycle) of your schema extension and let it be discoverable by other apps.

 For the list of resource types that support schema extensions, see [Choose an extension type for your application](#choose-an-extension-type-for-your-application).